Do you want to know about the disadvantages of blockchain technology? If yes, you have come to the right place. Let’s dive in!

 However, that’s only the half side of blockchain technology.
 Just like any other technology, it does come with its own drawbacks, i.e., disadvantages.

 The trends also speak for themselves.
-Companies are looking for blockchain talent as it demands soars.
+Companies are looking for blockchain talent as their demands soar.

 In this article, we will explore those disadvantages and understand blockchain technology in a much better way.